 We all crowded round and hugged him in turns.
 Life is strange for sure, but I’m beginning to wonder whether things happen for a reason and whether we are all part of some big script.
 Because all I can say is that if this song had not been playing in my patrol car at the moment it did, a lost person’s memory would not have been jogged back to a better time.
 Taken back to a much better time when the future looked full of hope.
 And where that hope, in the heart and mind of a twelve year old boy, was a right and not an aspiration.
 Maybe I’m getting carried away by poetic thoughts here, but one thing is for sure.
 That song galvanised something within him.
 He took hold of one of my hands and thanked me for that one moment in the back of my patrol car.
 I refused to accept his thanks.

-“No, thank you for changing your life.”
+“No, thank you for changing my life.”

 “How so?”
-He asked looking genuinely puzzled.
+He asked, looking taken aback.

 “You made me realise that the past, present and future are all one and each passing moment presents an opportunity to turn it all around.”